 Up for grabs: new DokuWiki logo

-Anyway, since my site was new back then, with most articles being more like placeholders to evaluate what is the look I want, I needed to some image for my post.
 I may be still finding my ways and I’m aware that I will make mistakes like a beautiful young geisha who got railed by a soccer team and broke character in the moment, that’s fine.
-But like the geisha, I have something very well semented cemented: I want as little color as possible other than in accents.
+But like the geisha, I have something very well semented cemented: I want as little color as possible other than in accents, and maybe a soccer team.
 So for like the fourth time this week, I created another logo.

 UPDATE